azliu0/image-to-image-translation/client/src/md/details.md

 ### Image resolution

-Images with 512x512 base resolution will generally work best, since this is the default resolution that is supported by our custom model.
-To seem some examples of simple images and prompts that seemed to produce decent results, check out the [gallery](/gallery).
+Images with 512x512 base resolution will generally work best, since this is the default resolution that is supported by our model.
+Images that are other sizes will be automatically compressed or expanded into a 512x512 output image.
+To see some examples of simple images and prompts that seemed to produce decent results, check out the [gallery](/gallery).

 ### Other parameters